jncraton/csv-stats/readme.md

 Implementation
 --------------

 In order to complete this assignment, you will load the rows of the CSV file into an array of [structs](https://en.wikibooks.org/wiki/C_Programming/Advanced_data_types#Structs).
 This will give you practice using more advanced compound data types.
-You will also be using [functions](https://en.wikibooks.org/wiki/C_Programming/Procedures_and_functions) and [pointers](https://en.wikibooks.org/wiki/C_Programming/Pointers_and_arrays).
+You will also be using [functions](https://en.wikibooks.org/wiki/C_Programming/Procedures_and_functions) and [pointers](https://en.wikibooks.org/wiki/C_Programming/Pointers_and_arrays). `string.h` has been included, and you are welcome to use the functions it provides.